MetabolicAtlas/MetabolicAtlas/CONTRIBUTING.md

 ### Creating a branch

 Once you have the project running locally.
 Create a new branch based on the `develop` branch.
-The branch name should start with `feat/` or `fix/` and have a relatively short dash-separated name, for example `feat/contribution-guidelines`.
+The branch name should start with `feat/` or `fix/` (inspired by the semantic commit messages) and have a relatively short dash-separated name, for example `feat/contribution-guidelines`.

 ### Adding a commit